scrabbletank/farhome-rules/rulesdoc.md

 You cause a small object no larger than a fist to emit a bright light.
 You may control the intensity of the light, from 1 emitting 1 tile of dim light up to 3 tiles of bright light and 3 tiles of dim light.
 The lights ranged can be doubled, requiring you to roll a concentration check against 1 bad die every turn.
 While intensifying the light, any creatures that are sensitive to bright light add 1 terrible die to their attack rolls while in this spells bright light.

-The range of the maximum bright and dim light increases by 1 tile for every level above cantrip.
+The range of the maximum bright and dim light increases by 1 tile for every level cast above cantrip.
 At 5th level and above this light is considered sunlight.

 ___
 #### Radiant Light